JackDanna/FogentRoleplayTemplate/README.md

 |       Small Shield       |                           Shield                           | Indefinite | Innate |   1   |   1   |    1    |   1   |     0     |     0     |   0   |    0    |    0    |   0   |  0  |   0   |   0   |    0    |   0   |      0      |    0    |     0     |
 |       Medium Shield       |                           Shield                           | Indefinite | Innate |   2   |   2   |    2    |   2   |     0     |     0     |   1   |    1    |    1    |   1   |  0  |   0   |   0   |    0    |   0   |      0      |    0    |     0     |
 |       Large Shield       |                           Shield                           | Indefinite | Innate |   3   |   3   |    3    |   3   |     0     |     0     |   2   |    2    |    2    |   2   |  0  |   0   |   0   |    0    |   0   |      0      |    0    |     0     |

+### Defending Skill

+Certain Damage Types can be defended against with a skill check.

+Wins determined by a Defending Skill Check plus any Defense you might have against this specific damage source act as your Total Defense against that injury.

+The character may also abstain from rolling, choosing to take the average number of wins given the size of the dice pool.
+This can be calculated by dividing the number of dice rolled by 2 and then rounding down.

 ### Armor